Surgery for Merkel cell carcinoma

 MCC often spreads to nearby lymph nodes.
 If cancer is found in the nearby lymph nodes (on a sentinel lymph node biopsy or another type of biopsy), a lymph node dissection is usually done.

 In this operation, the surgeon removes all of the lymph nodes in the region near the primary tumor.
-For example, if the MCC is found on an arm, the surgeon would remove the nodes in the underarm region on that side of the body, which is where cancer cells would most likely travel to first.
+For example, if the MCC is found on an arm, the surgeon would remove the nodes in the underarm region on that side of the body, which is where cancer cells would be most likely to travel first.

 This type of surgery is done in an operating room and requires general anesthesia (where you are in a deep sleep).
 As with any major operation, complications can include reactions to anesthesia, bleeding, blood clots, and infections.
 Most people will have soreness or pain for some time after surgery.
 This can usually be helped with medicines, if needed.